istio/istio.io/_docs/concepts/mixer-config.md

 An Istio deployment can be responsible for managing a large number of services.
 Organizations often have dozens or hundreds of interacting services, and Istio's mission is to make it easy to manage them all.
-Mixer's configuration model is designed to support different operators that manage different parts of an Istio deployment without stepping on each other's feet, while allowing them to have control over their areas, but not other's.
+Mixer's configuration model is designed to support different operators that manage different parts of an Istio deployment without stepping on each other's toes, while allowing them to have control over their areas, but not other's.

 Here's how this all works: